piotrstenke/Durian/src/Durian.FriendClass/README.md

 ```

-However, both features can be easily configured - children of target using the *AllowsChildren* property of the [Durian.Configuration.FriendClassConfigurationAttribute](../Durian.FriendClass/FriendClassConfigurationAttributeProvider.cs)...
+However, both features can be easily configured - children of target using the *AllowChildren* property of the [Durian.Configuration.FriendClassConfigurationAttribute](../Durian.FriendClass/FriendClassConfigurationAttributeProvider.cs)...

 ```csharp